palantir/tslint/README.md

     * `"parameter"` checks function parameters.
     * `"property-declaration"` checks object property declarations.
     * `"variable-declaration"` checks variable declaration.
+* `use-isnan` enforces that you use the isNaN() function to check for NaN references instead of a comparison to the NaN constant.
+Similar to the [use-isnan ESLint rule](http://eslint.org/docs/rules/use-isnan).
 * `use-strict` enforces ECMAScript 5's strict mode.
     * `check-module` checks that all top-level modules are using strict mode.
     * `check-function` checks that all top-level functions are using strict mode.